CZMZ1/CZMZ1/README.md

 - 👋 Hi, I’m @CZMZ1
 - 👀 I’m interested in computers and computer hardware
-- 🌱 I’m currently learning to Javascript
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on websites and apps
 - 📫 How to reach me ...